Undetectable means a person can't transmit HIV to another person. Yay, Science!

 WHAT IS U=U?

-Undetectable equals Untransmittable (U=U) is a global consensus statement from hundreds of experts, HIV organizations, and the Centers for Disease Control (CDC) stating that a person living with HIV who has a sustained, undetectable viral load is not able to transmit the virus to an HIV-negative partner.
+Undetectable equals Untransmittable (U=U) is a global consensus statement from hundreds of experts, research, HIV organizations, and the Centers for Disease Control (CDC) stating that a person living with HIV who has a sustained, undetectable viral load is not able to transmit the virus to an HIV-negative partner.
 Period.

 GO FIND LOVE!